CopernicaMarketingSoftware/Documentation/Mailerq/5.1/dns-settings.md

 MailerQ relies on the DNS resolver functions that are standard installed on your system.
-The bad thing about these standard functions is that they are not very good, and they were never intended for high performance MTA's that do many DNS lookups at the same time.
+The bad thing about these standard functions is that they are not very good, and they were never intended for high performance MTAs that do many DNS lookups at the same time.
 There is however also a nice thing about using the standard resolver functions: the DNS lookups of MailerQ return exactly the same results as the lookups done by system utilities like telnet,